chloeenn/Animation_Bunny/README.md

 # Animation Bunny 🐇

-This project is a bunny animation created using **WebGL** as part of the **EECS 3431** course.
+This project is a bunny animation created using **WebGL**.
 The main goal of this project is to practice texture mapping using WebGL.

 ## Features
 - **WebGL-Based Rendering**: Real-time animation of a bunny object.